dmouscher/nomic/Game_4/rules-s.md

 ## 203

-A rule-change is adopted if and only if a simple majority of eligible voters vote for it.
+A rule-change is adopted if a simple majority of eligible voters vote for it.
+This majority must be more than 15% of total players.

 ## 204